override-sh/aetheria-docs/docs/intro.md

 The usage of a headless CMS allows for limitless customization and design flexibility, you can use any frontend, any framework or can opt into the default one.

-The builtin block editor, powered by [GrapeJs](https://grapesjs.com/) allows for a very flexible content creation experience and customization, allowing for the creation of any kind of content with ease.
+The built-in block editor, powered by [GrapeJs](https://grapesjs.com/) allows for a very flexible content creation experience and customization, allowing for the creation of any kind of content with ease.
 Think of it like WordPress's Gutenberg editor but on steroids and with a lot more flexibility and customization options.

 ### Security

 Aetheria's backend is built with security in mind, it is built on top of NestJs, a framework that is built on top of ExpressJs and uses TypeScript as its main language.
 Sensible default security measures are in place and the framework is built with security in mind.

 Additionally, as the backend is a headless CMS, meaning that it is only responsible for managing the content and exposing it through an API, this means that the attack surface is much smaller than a traditional CMS.

-Plugins are also reviewed by the Aetheria's team to ensure that they are secure and compatible with the latest version of the CMS.
+Plugins are also reviewed by Aetheria's team to ensure that they are secure and compatible with the latest version of the CMS.
 Whenever a plugin is installed, the user is presented with a list of permissions that the plugin requires and can review them before installing the plugin.

 :::caution
 A plugin can still be malicious and perform operations that are not listed in the permission list, but this is very